CraftTweaker/CraftTweaker-Documentation/docs/mods/CagedMobs/CagedMobs.md

     cow.addLoot(<item:minecraft:paper>,<item:minecraft:air>, 0.8, 1, 3, false, false, -1);
 ```

-Growth ticks:
+### Growth ticks:

 ```zenscript
     // To change grow ticks: setGrowthTicks(numberOfTicks)
     cow.setGrowthTicks(1800);
 ```

-Entity Type:
+### Entity Type:

 ```zenscript
     // To change the entity type: setEntityType(entityType) cow.setEntityType(<entitytype:minecraft:chicken>);
 ```

-Tier:
+### Tier:

 ```zenscript
     // To change required tier (1,2 or 3)
     cow.setTier(2);
 ```

-Waterlogging requirement:
+### Waterlogging requirement:

 ```zenscript
     // To change that cow requires a waterlogged cage cow.setIfRequiresWater(true);
 ```

-# **Additional Loot**
+## **Additional Loot**

----

-CagedMobs has also a recipe type for adding a new drop to existing entity.
-While it's not really useful with CraftTweaker, you can still create new one or modify old one if you want to.
+CagedMobs also has a recipe type for adding a new drop to an existing entity.
+While it's not really useful with CraftTweaker, you can still create a new one or modify an old one if you want to.

 ### Importing the manager:

-As previously, first you need to import the manager:
+As previously mentioned, first you need to import the manager:

 ```zenscript
     import mods.cagedmobs.AdditionalLootsManager;